 In only a little over a month from now, high school Seniors, Junior College students, and Juniors and Seniors at 4-year Universities will be selected in the 2010 First-Year Player Draft.
-Most of these kids have been dreaming about this day since they first picked up gloves for baseball.
 The draft, which spans from June 7-9, consists of 50 rounds, including supplemental rounds, but teams do not have to use up all of their picks up to and through the 50th round.
 That said, most teams do select players with each of their picks; however, many of the players selected will not end up signing a deal to play for the teams that select them.

 Leverage is the name of the game, and high schoolers have a lot of it.
 Their other options may include Junior College or attendance at a 4-year University.
 If they select Junior College, they have the possibility of being drafted again four more times.
 If a 4-year University is selected, they may be drafted after their Junior and Senior years.
 Junior College players have the second most leverage.
 They may be drafted after their 1st and/or 2nd year of JuCo play.
 If they so choose, they can pass up signing with a professional team after their 2nd year of JuCo and sign with a 4-year University, starting as a Junior and still being draft eligible the following year.
 4-year University Juniors have the leverage of coming back for their Senior season, and 4-year University Seniors have little leverage when negotiating a deal with the teams that select them.
 That said, a very talented Senior will earn more than a $1,000 bonus, based on the fact that the team wants to show good will towards someone who they hope will be a big contributor for their organization for years to come.